cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-core/imageLoader.md

 1. `ImageLoaders` register themselves using [`registerImageLoader`](/api/core/namespace/imageLoader#registerImageLoader) API with cornerstone to load specific ImageId URL schemes
 2. The application requests to load an image using the `loadImage` API for stack or `createAndCacheVolume` API for volume.
 3. Cornerstone delegates the request to load the image to the `ImageLoader` registered with the URL scheme of the imageId.
 4. The ImageLoader will return an `Image Load Object` containing a Promise which it will resolve with the corresponding Image Object once it has obtained the pixel data.
-Obtaining the pixel data may may require a call to a remote server using `XMLHttpRequest`, decompression of the pixel data (e.g. from JPEG 2000), and conversion of the pixel data into the format that Cornerstone understands (e.g. RGB vs YBR color).
+Obtaining the pixel data may require a call to a remote server using `XMLHttpRequest`, decompression of the pixel data (e.g. from JPEG 2000), and conversion of the pixel data into the format that Cornerstone understands (e.g. RGB vs YBR color).
 5. The [Image Object](./images.md) passed back by the resolved Promise is then displayed using `renderingEngine` API.

 ## Register Image Loader